Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the sabbats!

-Now, I do pray to my ancestors and my deceased loved ones occasionally when I can use their assistance with something, but I don’t usually like to spend Samhain plaguing them with request.
+Now, I do pray to my ancestors and my deceased loved ones occasionally when I can use their assistance with something, but I don’t usually like to spend Samhain plaguing them with requests.
 After all, the sabbat is about celebrating their memory and honoring them, not trying to get something from them.
 But there is one thing that I feel it’s appropriate to ask them for—their wisdom.
 After all, this is probably their most important legacy.

 Here’s a little spell I designed a few years ago for that very purpose.

-- Carve open the pumpkin ahead of time and remove the seeds.
-You can roast them or leave them raw, the choice is yours, but reserve them for the ritual.
+- You’ll also need a pumpkin—it can be a small pumpkin.
+Carve open the pumpkin ahead of time and remove the seeds.
+You can roast them or leave them raw—the choice is yours, but reserve them for the ritual.

-- You can carve out the pumpkin into a decorative jack-o-lantern if you like, but don’t make it anything frightening.
+Note: You can carve out the pumpkin into a decorative jack-o-lantern if you like, but don’t make it anything frightening.
 No scary faces—something warm and welcoming will do.
 One great option is to carve the names of those you are honoring into the flesh.